Get

 Physical Exercise Needs

 It’s perfectly natural for dogs to slow down as they grow older.
-Speak to your vet so they can offer advice about the best ways to safely keep your dog active and to rule out any medical causes for them slowing down.
+Speak to a vet so they can offer advice about the best ways to safely keep your dog active and to rule out any medical causes for them slowing down.

 A senior dog’s energy level has started to wane, and they won’t be able to run as often or go for long walks the way that they used to.
 They’ll also likely want to rest more, so your routine will probably change to walking your dog more frequently for shorter periods.